Stakeholder mapping: The Basics

 A stakeholder map is a visual representation of the ecosystem of stakeholders involved in a customer experience.
 It helps to understand who is involved, to reveal existing formal and informal relationships between stakeholders, to identify frictions between them, and to find new business opportunities by establishing new relationships, fostering existing ones, or creating alternatives.

-Stakeholder maps help you understand this ecosystem of your product or service.
+Stakeholder mapping helps you understand this ecosystem of your product or service.
 Customers interact with many internal and external stakeholders during their journey: they use different products or services, various devices and platforms, communicate with diverse departments through different channels.

 For details on the difference of stakeholder maps, value network maps and ecosystem maps, have a look at this slide deck.

-Why do I need a stakeholder map for my organization?
+Why do I need a stakeholder mapping in my organization?

 Stakeholder maps can be used to analyze and understand who is involved in a project or organization, and how these people, organizations and aspects are connected.
 Most project are influenced by a large number of different stakeholders.
 Understanding their perspectives and how they are connected can help to better manage the different expectations.